averagegrod/examRoom/README.md

 Enter a Patient's Name (or initials), select the MA, Provider, enter any comments pertaining to their visit, and click on the room number to save the room.

 Click on the time for any room to clear that room.

+Enter text into the Waiting Room area and click the Update button to update the text with notes.

 View the [Live Demo](http://examroom.herokuapp.com/) or play with the [settings](http://examroom.herokuapp.com/settings/show).
 This is hosted free on [Heroku](https://www.heroku.com/) so it may take a minute to load up.